AllianceSCC/ASCC_website_academic/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
  [cta_note]
-  label = '<a href="inclusion">I need equity and inclusion workshops and/or consulting<!-- V --></a>'
+  label = '<a href="writing_services" > I am interested in another type of writing help.<!-- V --></a>'
 +++

-Are you a scientist looking for help with a manuscript, grant proposal or presentation?
+Now available from ASCC.
+Develop your professional writing skills with one-on-one coaching.